-To study the generalisation performance of the proxy sets, we artificially limit the set of all local models $\bm{G}$ via random sampling before reduction.
-That is to say, we generate local approximations for each item in a randomly sampled subset of points in the training set ${\cal D}$.
-We then calculate the test fidelity of the proxy set trained on the limited universe as above and compare that to the performance of the full explanation set.
-As Fig. \ref{fig:fidelity_n} shows, the proxy sets generalize well even starting from a limited set of local models\footnote{Full version shown in Appendix \ref{a:fidelity_n_full}.}.
-The coloured lines represent the various reduction algorithms, while the thick dashed black line denotes the performance of the entire set of local explanations.
-The loss-minimising greedy algorithms again achieve the best performance across the studied datasets and explanation methods studied, often matching and sometimes outperforming the full explanation set.
-On the other hand, the clustering-based approaches fall behind here, as in the previous section.
-These results imply that the procedure of {\sc ExplainReduce} does not require training local models for each item; instead, a randomly sampled subset of models suffices to find a good proxy set.
-Based on these results, we set the default number of subsamples to $n=500$ in this paper unless otherwise stated.
+To study the effect of local model number to proxy set performance, we artificially limit the set of all local models $\bm{G}$ via random sampling between generation and reduction.
+We then calculate the test fidelity of the proxy set trained on the limited universe, as described above, and compare that to the performance of the full explanation set.
+As Fig. \ref{fig:fidelity_n} shows, the proxy sets generalise well even starting from a limited set of local models\footnote{Full version shown in Appendix \ref{a:fidelity_n_full}.}.
+The coloured lines represent the various reduction algorithms, using the same colouring convention as in Fig. \ref{fig:fidelity_k}, while the thick dashed black line denotes the performance of the initial set of local explanations.
+The loss-minimising greedy algorithms again achieve the best performance across the studied datasets and explanation methods, often matching and sometimes outperforming the full explanation set.
+These results imply that {\sc ExplainReduce} does not require training local models for each item; instead, a randomly sampled subset of models suffices to find a good proxy set.
+Based on these results, we set the default number of subsamples to $n=500$ in the remainder of this paper.

-We also experimented with the impact of the hyperparameters $\varepsilon$, the loss threshold, and $c$, the minimum coverage constraint, and found the reduction algorithms to have similar fidelity performance across a wide range of these hyperparameter values.
+We also experimented with the impact of the hyperparameters $\varepsilon$, the loss threshold, and $\lambda$, the trade-off parameter.
+We found that the reduction algorithms maintain similar fidelity performance across a wide range of these hyperparameter values.
 We refer to Appendix \ref{a:cov_eps_sensitivity} for detailed results.